jjmaldonis/Data-Structures-Code/ds/README.md

         Removes all items from the tree, making an empty tree. isEmpty()
         Returns True if the tree is empty, False otherwise.

+Note: DC said I should not have more than 3 levels of indentation in my AVL Tree because it can get hard to follow.
+However, I'm going to leave it because I actually think I'd get more confused if I did that; and my comments are good and quite helpful.